Copyright (c) Meta Platforms, Inc. and affiliates.

 from tensordict import lazy_stack, TensorDictBase

-from torchrl import torchrl_logger
+from torchrl._utils import logger as torchrl_logger

 from torchrl.data.llm import History